Msalazar2/Classification-Model-Project/README.md

 ## Classification-Model-Project
+## Goal
-The purpose of this model is to predict customer churn at Telco.
+* The purpose of this model is to predict customer churn at Telco.

-My goal is to find specific features that drive customer churn at Telco.
+* My goal is to find specific features that drive customer churn at Telco.

 1. initial hypotheses and/or questions you have of the data, ideas